CIDRAM/Docs/readme.en.md

 ##### "frontend_log"
 - *v1: "FrontEndLog"*
 - File for logging front-end login attempts.
 Specify a filename, or leave blank to disable.

+##### "signatures_update_event_log"
+- A file for logging when signatures are updated via the front-end.
+Specify a filename, or leave blank to disable.

 ##### "ban_override"
 - Override "forbid_on_block" when "infraction_limit" is exceeded?
 When overriding: Blocked requests return a blank page (template files aren't used).
 200 = Don't override [Default].
 Other values are the same as the available values for "forbid_on_block".